Archimedes Trajano: Award of damages against Imee Marcos in Hawaii

-Nine years after Trajano's death, on March 20, 1986, Agapita Trajano was able to file a case against Imee Marcos and Fabian Ver (Chief of the Armed Forces of the Philippines) in Hawaii, after the Marcoses were ousted from power.
+Nine years after Trajano's death, and a month after Marcos was ousted from power and exiled, on March 20, 1986, Agapita Trajano was able to file a case against Imee Marcos and Fabian Ver (Chief of the Armed Forces of the Philippines) in Hawaii.
 Imee Marcos admitted in court knowledge of Trajano's fate but claimed it was "none of [her] business]".
 Marcos and Ver were charged with false imprisonment, kidnapping, wrongful death, and the deprivation of rights for Archimedes Trajano.
 Imee Marcos defended herself by claiming immunity under the Foreign Sovereign Immunities Act.
 This act exempts foreign agents from prosecution.
 However, the court denied her arguments for two reasons: one, the crime was committed beyond the scope of her official work and duties, and; two, she did not act upon the authority of the government but acted on her own authority.

 Ultimately, the Hawaiian court ruled in Trajano's favor.
 Their decision stated: “…judgment was entered based on the court’s findings that Trajano was tortured and his death was caused by Marcos-Manotoc."
 The court concluded that this violation of fundamental human rights constitutes a tort in violation of the law of nations under 28 U.S.C. § 1350, and awarded damages of $4.16 million and attorneys’ fees pursuant to Philippine law."
 The case exposed the faults of the act of state doctrine, and paved ways for similar suits to be filed.

 The 1993 conviction, Trajano v.
 Marcos (978 F 2d 493), is noted in U.S. legal circles for exposing the weaknesses of the act of state doctrine, allowing for similar suits to be filed.